Wind-WindKids/winding/samples/sophieandwind/frost.md

 and the winter in California with his dad.

 @left.background: image
-A plane taking off, gray winter, CDG, Wind looking out the window.
+A passenger plane taking off, gray winter, CDG,
+Wind looking out the window, Sophie beside him.

 --
 arrival_to_california: spread, landscape-oriented